Therapy for Anxious Moms Raising Anxious kids

 Imagine…..

-Finding steadiness, even when even when the house is a mess and your mind feels just as cluttered.
+• Finding steadiness, even when the house is a mess and your mind feels just as cluttered.

 Therapy can help you:

-Quiet the inner critic, and start parenting from self-trust instead of fear.
+• Quiet the inner critic and silence the "bad mom" voice so you can start parenting from self-trust instead of chronic fear.

 What to Expect